Mayes Middleton: Senate committee assignments

-2022 Texas Senate Race
+2022 Texas Senate race

-On November 30, 2021, Middleton filed to run for the Texas Senate for District 11.
+On November 30, 2021, Middleton filed to run for the Texas Senate for district 11.

 On December 28, 2021, Middleton announced the endorsement of former US president Donald Trump.
-In a statement endorsing Middleton's senate race, Trump called Middleton "a very effective leader in the Texas House" and said his "voting record on conservative issues is second to none."
-In his closing statement endorsing Middleton, Trump wrote, "I am proud to give my Complete and Total Endorsement to a MAGA champion, Mayes Middleton."
+In a statement endorsing Middleton's senate race, Trump called Middleton "a very effective leader in the Texas House" and said his "voting record on conservative issues is second to none," closing by writing, "I am proud to give my Complete and Total Endorsement to a MAGA champion, Mayes Middleton."

-Middleton ran unopposed in the 2022 general election, which he was then declared elected.
+Middleton was elected without opposition in the 2022 general election.

+2025 Off-Year Redistricting Attempt

+Middleton issued a racist slur aimed at State House Representative of Texas' 137th district, Gene Wu, in response to Wu joining 53 House members leaving the state to deny quorum for Republicans' attempt to execute an off-year redistricting of Texas political maps at the behest of Governor Greg Abbot, as directed by President Donald Trump, writing on social media platform X,Is Wu back in China?Wu is a naturalized US citizen, born in China and immigrating to the State of Texas as an infant.

+Reflecting on Middleton's statement in context, Texas State Senate Representative serving Texas 15th District, Molly Cook, remarked,This tweet makes it hard for me to believe y’all when you say you’re not undertaking racist gerrymandering.

+I don’t know how you can darken the door of a church and say stuff like this.The Bay Area Democratic Movement called on Middleton to resign following the racist remark, sayingSenator Middleton represents a very diverse population in the Bay Area.
+The state does not need an individual running for the highest legal office in the state who spouts off racist comments.
+Middleton claims to be a conservative and devout Christian but making racist comments are neither a conservative value nor a Christian value.

 Personal life

 He and his wife, Macy, have four children.
 He is a Christian.
-The Middleton Family currently resides in a home located on the east-end of Galveston Island.
-The Middleton family also own a home in Wallisville, Texas built by Middleton's great-grandparents in 1905.
+The Middleton family currently resides in a home located on the east-end of Galveston Island.
+The Middleton family also own a home in Wallisville, Texas, built by Middleton's great-grandparents in 1905.

-He serves on the Board of Directors for the Wallisville Heritage Park, a historical museum in Chambers County, Texas.
+He serves on the board of directors of the Wallisville Heritage Park, a historical museum in Chambers County, Texas.

 Middleton is a former member of the board of directors of the Texas Public Policy Foundation (TPPF).
 He was elected to the board in January 2016, but had to relinquish his seat in June 2017 when he announced his candidacy for the Texas House of Representatives due to a requirement in the foundation's bylaws.

-In 2017, he served as a member of the Executive Committee for the Texas Business Leadership Council, a 501(c)(6) nonprofit organization consisting of a network of Texas based CEOs and business executives that advocates for free enterprise public policies in Texas government.
+In 2017, he served as a member of the executive committee for the Texas Business Leadership Council, a 501(c)(6) nonprofit organization of Texas-based CEOs and business executives that advocates for free enterprise public policies in Texas government.